Analysing experiences of mysticism.

 1. INTRODUCTION

-The findings of my analysis, as explained here, certainly helped me to develop the “So, what is God” article in this small subsection of the website.
-Have a read of that article, if you like.
+The findings of my ‘piece by piece’ analysis and overall evaluation, as explained here in this article, certainly helped me to develop the “So, what is God” article in this small subsection of the website.
+Have a read of that article as well, if you like.

 2. REACHING FOR THOSE EXPERIENCES

 It took some dedication, several years of it in fact, to reach my first genuine mystical experience.
-Firstly, I found that there is a world of difference between the states of mind used in current ‘mind calming’ meditation (relaxation techniques) and genuine mystical experiences.
+And, I certainly found that there is a ‘world of difference’ between the results of mind calming meditation (relaxation techniques) and genuine mystical experiences.

 A mystical state of mind begins where the feeling of very deep relaxation, as in mind calming meditation, ends.
-In effect that sense of ‘deep relaxation’ ends at a point, about when we feel as relaxed as we can guess it could ever become.
-I found there was no exact moment that clearly indicated that the ‘magic of mysticism’ was about to begin.
+In effect that sense of ‘deep relaxation’ ends at a point, about when we feel as relaxed as we think we could ever become.
+And I found there was no exact moment that clearly indicated that the ‘magic of mysticism’ was about to begin.

 3. MYSTICAL STATES OF MIND